grgbr/enbox/sphinx/api.rst

 :c:func:`enbox_destroy_conf` to release resources allocated by :c:func:`enbox_create_conf_from_file`.

-Note that :c:type:`enbox_conf` is an opaque structure holding a loaded Enbox_ configuration that may be required by functions mentioned above.
+Note that :c:struct:`enbox_conf` is an opaque structure holding a loaded Enbox_ configuration that may be required by functions mentioned above.

 .. todo::